Atlanta police officer who shot Rayshard Brooks had past reprimand for use of force

 (Reuters) - The former Atlanta police officer who shot and killed Rayshard Brooks last week was previously reprimanded for use of force involving a firearm, according to records released to Reuters by the city’s police department on Tuesday.

-The records show that Garrett Rolfe received a written reprimand in October 2017 for an incident involving a firearm in September 2016, his sole use-of-force complaint during his seven years on the force.
+The records show Garrett Rolfe received a written reprimand in October 2017 for a firearm incident in September 2016, his sole use-of-force complaint in seven years on the force prior to Friday’s shooting.
 No further details were disclosed.

-Rolfe was fired from the department on Saturday, one day after he shot Brooks in the parking lot of a Wendy’s fast-food restaurant.
-A second officer at the scene, Devin Brosnan, was put on administrative duty.
+Rolfe was fired from the department after the shooting in the parking lot of a Wendy’s fast-food restaurant, which was captured by body and surveillance cameras.
+A second officer at the scene, Devin Brosnan, who is also white, was placed on administrative duty.

 The death of 27-year-old Brooks, which came after he tussled with Rolfe and Brosnan and took off running with one of their Taser guns, was the latest killing of a black man to spark nationwide outrage at police brutality and racial injustice.